Alton Brown: The Edible Inevitable Tour

 In October 2013, Brown launched Alton Brown Live: The Edible Inevitable Tour, his first national tour visiting 46 cities through March 2014.
 The show included stand-up comedy, talk show antics, a multimedia lecture, live music, and "extreme" food experimentation.
 After a hiatus of several months while Brown worked on his Food Network shows, the tour resumed in October 2014 and concluded on April 4, 2015, in Houston, Texas, after visiting more than 60 cities.

 Eat Your Science

 Brown mounted a second tour show, Alton Brown Live: Eat Your Science, in 2016.
 The show toured through the fall of 2017.
 All totaled, Brown's shows have played over 225 dates including Broadway.
 Both his tours have included "large, unusual and probably dangerous" food demonstrations, audience participation, and even food songs performed by Brown and his combo.
 Brown has been quoted as saying his final tour will launch in the fall of 2020.

 Beyond the Eats

 Brown's third tour titled Alton Brown Live: Beyond the Eats was announced on his Twitter page in March 2021.
-The tour began in October 2021 and is ongoing.
+The tour began in October 2021 and had several "legs" or overall tour runs, the last of which (done with added "holiday" materials) ran from November to December 2024.